 5. Sharing is caring

-You know the phrase “knowledge is power” – but as a school parent, knowledge is peace.
-If you know what’s happening in your child’s school and what events are coming up, you’ll have assurance and the confidence to go about your day – in peace, not panic.
+You’ve probably heard the phrase “knowledge is power” – but as a school parent, knowledge is peace.
+Knowing what’s happening at your child’s school and what events are coming up gives you confidence and helps you navigate the day without stress.

-Don’t be afraid to ask questions or share what you know – a lot of parents are appreciative of any information regarding their child’s school life.
-From “Has anyone seen Sam’s hat?” to “What’s everyone doing for the school holidays?”
-(Ahem, Rocketeers!), and even recommending good reads other children may enjoy, no info is TMI.
+Don’t hesitate to ask questions or share what you know as most parents appreciate any helpful info.
+Whether it’s “Has anyone seen Sam’s hat?” or “What’s everyone doing for the school holidays?” (ahem, Rocketeers!), or recommending books your child enjoys, there’s no such thing as too much info.